 Greetings, and thank you for visiting my page - though I would prefer you look over my work as well.
-I am a twenty year old heterosexual male from Central Alberta, Canada - west of Edmonton, though I have New Zealand citizenship by descent.
-I am a rancher and a poultry farmer, and that is one of the main themes of my written work: the decline but perseverance of the family farm.
+I am a man in my twenties from Central Alberta, Canada - west of Edmonton, though I have New Zealand citizenship by descent.
+I was raised on a family farm and the decline but perseverance of the practice is a major theme in my work; I also work in food production as a shipper and receiver with Alberta Honey Producers Co-operative.
 The other is that I come from a long line of technically-minded people, and have a general scientific and engineering interest.
 Both are reflected in my chosen pseudonym, and yes I am rallying against some definitions in an attempt to reclaim peasant as a unifying term for rural people.
 Finally, I am also highly political and look at things from a socialist perspective, partly due to my lower economic status.
 I am an atheist, a consequentialist, and follow the Marxist understanding of dialectical materialism - no gods, spirits or "great men" sway my destiny.

 I am also a programmer (technical director for Piga Software: "http : / / icculus . org / piga /"), and am working on a few play scripts (Space Rover, see below) as well and those are areas I am more interested in working with general themes or genres as the mixed media approaches of game/interactive, audio, animation or video design make them less generic.
 All hail to all writers though; I also would like to think that I am fairly well educated in literary traditions and history, though I find it hard to find time to read longer works: my mother agreed with the description of "unread literate", though that also fits in for my penchant for audio books (I basically only read factual articles in text form).
 For more on me, and the loads of other things I am working on, see: "http : / / icculus . org / ~ / graham /".
 If you find this self-description too long to read, you are probably on the wrong site.
 Or you think I am dull, either way, move on...
 One more thing, the text of the GFDL, my preferred textual license, can be found here: "http : // www . gnu . org / licenses / fdl . html"